cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 :::

-## Interacting with the DApp
+## Interacting with the dApp

 ### Frontend-console application

-With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with the Echo DApp.
+With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with the Echo dApp.

-Every Rollups DApp gets an address on the base layer when it's deployed.
-The following is needed to send inputs to a DApp:
+Every Rollups dApp gets an address on the base layer when it's deployed.
+The following is needed to send inputs to a dApp:

 * Gateway URL to the intended chain
 * Cartesi Rollups InputBox contract address
 * Appropriate account with sufficient funds for submitting transactions to the network

-### Interacting locally with the DApp
+### Interacting locally with the dApp

-The following steps describe how to send an input to the Echo DApp instance that is running locally:
+The following steps describe how to send an input to the Echo dApp instance that is running locally:

 1. Open a separate terminal window
 2. From the rollups-examples base directory, navigate to the `frontend-console` one: